What Is Blind Dining?

-The main thing you will need to create your own dining in the dark event is the dark.
+The main thing you will need to create your own dining-in-the-dark event is the dark.

 Most of the servers in dark restaurants either use night vision goggles or are legally blind.
 Unless you want to go all out and purchase night vision goggles of your own, you will have to use another technique to create the right atmosphere.

-The ideal place to have the dinner is a space that you can darken nearly completely.
+The ideal place to have dinner is a space that you can darken nearly completely.
 If there are windows in the room, think about how to block out lights from outside.
-You may also want to play the dinner on a night when the moon will not be at its brightest.
+You may also want to play dinner on a night when the moon will not be at its brightest.
 You will also want an area that won’t be damaged by spills and doesn’t have obstacles that could cause guests to trip.

 There are a couple of different ways to achieve the dark setting without the guests seeing the food and without someone injuring themselves stumbling in the dark.

-- The first method is that the guests can be lead into the place and seated blindfolded.
+- The first method is that the guests can be led into the place and seated blindfolded.
 The food can be served with minimal lighting so that the server can see without spilling.
 The server can then turn the lights off completely.
 The guests can remove the blindfold if the room can be sufficiently darkened.

-- Blindfolds can be awkward to wear through an entire meal.
+- Blindfolds can be awkward to wear throughout an entire meal.
 For the comfort of the guests, let them remove the blindfolds once everything and everyone are in place.
-However, if the room cannot be darkened 100%, guests can continue to wear the blindfolds through the whole meal.
+However, if the room cannot be darkened 100%, guests can continue to wear the blindfolds throughout the whole meal.
 If this is the case, make sure the blindfolds are comfortable.
 Try to darken the room as much as possible to cut down on peeking.

 Don’t let the guests know what food is being served.
 It will add to the effect if the guests don't know what they are eating.
 If you can minimize the smell of the food before the guests are served, it will also keep guests from guessing the food too easily.